The Whole World will Still be Watching You:

 Google & Digital Marketing Industry “Death-of-the-Cookie” Privacy Initiatives Require Scrutiny from Public Policymakers

 Please raise your hand if you believe you have informed Google or Amazon, to cite the two most egregious examples, that they can surveil what you do via these first-party cookies, including engaging in an analysis of your actions, background, interests and more.
-What the online ad business has developed behind its digital curtain—such as various ways to trigger your response, measure your emotions, knit together information on device use, and employ machine learning to predict your behaviors (just to name a few of the methods currently in use)—has played a fundamental role in personal data gathering.
+What the online ad business has developed behind its digital curtain—such as various ways to trigger your response, measure your emotions (link is external), knit together information on device (link is external) use, and employ machine learning (link is external) to predict your behaviors (just to name a few of the methods currently in use)—has played a fundamental role in personal data gathering.
 Yet these and other practices—which have an enormous impact on privacy, autonomy, fairness, and so many other aspects of our lives—will not be affected by the “death-of-the-cookie” transition currently underway.
 On the contrary, we believe that a case to be made that the opposite is true.
-Rather than strengthening data safeguards, we are seeing unaccountable platforms such as Google actually becoming more dominant, as so-called “privacy preserving” systems actually enable enhanced data profiling.
+Rather than strengthening data safeguards, we are seeing unaccountable platforms such as Google actually becoming more dominant, as so-called “privacy preserving (link is external)” systems actually enable enhanced data profiling.

 In a moment, we will briefly discuss some of the leading online marketing industry work underway to redefine privacy.
 But the motivation for this post is to sound the alarm that we should not—once again—allow powerful commercial interests to determine the evolving structure of our online lives.
 The digital data industry has no serious track record of protecting the public.
 Indeed, it was the failure of regulators to rein in this industry over the years that led to the current crisis.
 In the process, the growth of hate speech, the explosion of disinformation, and the highly concentrated control over online communications and commerce—to name only a few— now pose serious challenges to the fate of democracies worldwide.
 Google, Facebook and the others should never be relied on to defer their principal pursuit of monetization out of respect to any democratic ideal—let alone consumer protection and privacy.